Pramothini-Sekar/photo-album/README.md

-# Chatbot Concierge #
+# Photo Album #

 ## About ##

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.
+Frontend repository for HW 2 of the Cloud Computing & Big Data class at Columbia University.

 ## Usage ##

 1. Clone the repository.
-2. Replace `/assets/js/sdk/apigClient.js` with your own SDK file from API Gateway.
-3. Open `index.html` in any browser.
+2. Open `index.html` in any browser.
-4. Start sending messages to test the chatbot interaction.
+3. Start browsing, searching and uploading photos for your personal album.